AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 A storage read can be reading:

-- An uninitialized value: not initialized yet.
-The read request is reading the value zero.
+- An uninitialized storage slot: the value is zero.
 There isn't a leaf in the public data tree representing its storage slot, nor in the _storage_writes_.
-- An existing value: initialized or updated in a prior successful transaction.
+- An existing storage slot: written in a prior successful transaction.
 The value being read is the value in the public data tree.
-- An updated value: initialized or updated in the current transaction.
+- An updated storage slot: initialized or updated in the current transaction.
 The value being read is in a _storage_write_.

 For each non-empty _read_ at index _i_ in _ordered_storage_reads_, it must satisfy one of the following conditions:

-1. If reading an uninitialized or an existing value, the value is in a _snap_:
+1. If reading an uninitialized or an existing storage slot, the value is in a _snap_:

    - Locate the _snap_ at _`public_data_snaps[persistent_read_hints[i]]`_.
    - Verify the following:
      - _`read.storage_slot == snap.storage_slot`_
      - _`read.value == snap.value`_
      - _`(read.counter < snap.override_counter) | (snap.override_counter == 0)`_
+   - If _`snap.exists == false`_:
+     - _`read.value == 0`_

    Depending on the value of the _exists_ flag in the snap, verify its presence or absence in the public data tree:

    - If _exists_ is true:
      - It must pass a membership check on the leaf.
    - If _exists_ is false:
-     - The value must be zero.
      - It must pass a non-membership check on the low leaf.
 The preimage of the low leaf is at _`storage_read_low_leaf_preimages[i]`_.

-   > The (non)-membership checks are executed against the root in _old_public_data_tree_snapshot_.
+   > The (non-)membership checks are executed against the root in _old_public_data_tree_snapshot_.
 The membership witnesses for the leaves are in _storage_read_membership_witnesses_, provided as [hints](#hints) through _private_inputs_.

-2. If reading an updated value, the value is in a _storage_write_:
+2. If reading an updated storage slot, the value is in a _storage_write_:

    - Locates the _storage_write_ at _`ordered_storage_writes[transient_read_hints[i]]`_.
    - Verify the following: